-steeper than its parent fault indicates reverse movement along the parent shear.
-Occasional gash veins, characterized by single, sharp-walled and short quartz stringers have been found on Nos.
-7 and 8 levels; then dip into the main vein at angles flatter than those of the main vein and here it is generally conceded that where veins, such as gash veins, occupy tension fractures that are steeper than the parent break, the movement along the parent break has been of the reverse type.
+Evidence found in the drifts indicates that the Main vein occupies a reverse fault in which the hangingwall has moved up with tespect to the footwall.
+Steeply dipping to vertical quartz stringers and associated slips that occupy shear rather than tension openings occur within much of the carbonate zone of the Main vein.
+It is generally conceded that a branch shear steeper than its parent fault, indicates reverse movement along the parent shear.
+Occasional gash veins, charaoterized by single, sharp-walled and short quartz stringers have been found on Nos.
+7 and 8 levels; they dip into the Main vein at angles flatter than those of the Main vein.
+It is generally conceded that where veins, such as gash veins, occupy tension fractures that are steeper than the parent break, the movement along the parent break has been of the reverse type.
 The principal branch veins of the Main shear, the Nos.
 1 and 2 Footwall veins and the No. 1 Hangingwall or Notman vein, are reasonably persistent quartz veins and are accompanied by very little shearing and therefore the breaks they occupy appear to have formed largely by tension.
 If that is so, and as the dip of all these veins is flatter than that of the parent vein, they also indicate a reverse movement along the parent or Main vein.
-The direction of movement appears to have been principally directly up the dip as most of the mullions seen in the vein walls pitch in the plane of the vein at very steep angles.
+The direction of movement appears to have been principally directly up the dip, as most of the mullions seen in the vein walls pitch in the plane of the vein at very steep angles.